Rehancloud/Deploying-_Django_with_dockercompose/README.md

 # Deploying-_Django_with_dockercompose
-connecting django with docker compose and AWS with MYSQL database
+Connecting django with docker compose and AWS with MYSQL database